 What is hell?

 Probably many of our readers will have their previous assumptions challenged by this information, for they have heard that an ever-burning hellfire torments the wicked unendingly.
 Yet, as you have now seen, the Bible says something completely different.
 You might be asking, didn’t Jesus and others speak of hell?
 Yes, they did!
 What do these scriptures mean?
-See the article “What Is Hell?” for the surprising answers.
+See the article “What Is Hell?” for the surprising answers or get a full scope of what the Bible says about Life after death by visiting this page.